top of page

 • Listening to music that heals

-• Being available for soulful relationships rooted in mutual support
+• Being available for soulful, mutually supportive relationships

 • Questioning ourselves and our actions